pydata/xarray/doc/user-guide/weather-climate.rst

     import xarray as xr

-``xarray`` can leverage metadata that follows the `Climate and Forecast (CF) conventions`_ if present.
+Xarray can leverage metadata that follows the `Climate and Forecast (CF) conventions`_ if present.
 Examples include automatic labelling of plots with descriptive names and units if proper metadata is present (see :ref:`plotting`) and support for non-standard calendars used in climate science through the ``cftime`` module (see :ref:`CFTimeIndex`).
 There are also a number of geosciences-focused projects that build on xarray (see :ref:`ecosystem`).

 .. _Climate and Forecast (CF) conventions: http://cfconventions.org